 How vilaprisan works

-Hormonal imbalance observed in women with endometriosis is a potential target for treating endometriosis.
-Vilaprisan is a highly selective steroidal progesterone receptor modulator (SPRM).
-It is a partial agonist of progesterone receptor, which means that the drug activates progesterone receptors to a certain degree upon binding.
-This triggers a cascade of biochemical reactions that result in the suppression of prostaglandin production.
-This, in turn, relieves symptoms such as pain and bleeding.
-Modulating progesterone by taking vilaprisan might help in treating endometriosis over the long term.
+Vilaprisan is a highly selective progesterone receptor modulator (SPRM).
+It is a partial agonist of the progesterone receptor, which means that it activates progesterone receptors to a certain degree upon binding.
+This triggers a cascade of biochemical reactions that result in the suppression of prostaglandin production, to possibly relieve symptoms such as pain and bleeding.
+Modulating progesterone by taking vilaprisan might help to treat endometriosis over the long term.

 Vilaprisan in clinical trials

-The results of a randomized, placebo-controlled Phase 1 study of healthy post-menopausal women showed that vilaprisan is well tolerated.
-A phase 1 trial (NCT02262663) in healthy young women of reproductive age produced similar results.
+The results of a randomized, placebo-controlled Phase 1 study in healthy post-menopausal women showed that vilaprisan to be well-tolerated.
+A Phase 1 trial (NCT02262663) in healthy young women of reproductive age produced similar results.

-The drug was also investigated in a non-randomized, non-blinded and non-placebo-controlled Phase 1 clinical trial (NCT02975440) aimed at studying the interaction between vilaprisan and Rifadin (rifampicin), another drug potentially useful to treat endometriosis.
+The treatment was also investigated in an open-label Phase 1 clinical trial (NCT02975440) of the interaction between vilaprisan and the antibiotic Rifadin (rifampicin).
 Researchers completed this study on a group of 12 healthy post-menopausal women in June 2017, but no results have been posted.

 A Phase 2b randomized, double-blind clinical trial (NCT03573336) called VILLENDO aims to investigate two different doses of vilaprisan compared to placebo in women with endometriosis.
 The study, which is listed as ongoing, opened with the intent of enrolling 315 patients and finishing in June 2020.